The fluorescence microscope is the most used microscope in the medical and biological fields.

 Most of the top microscope manufacturers have at least one of this type of microscope in their lines.

-provides scientists with the ability to observe very small details and processes that until now were hidden in plain sight.
+The fluorescence microscope provides scientists with the ability to observe very small details and processes that until now were hidden in plain sight.

 To research other techniques available, check out the page on Microscopy imaging techniques.